-Use the drag-and-drop feature of this free email signature maker to place your logo.
+- Use Canva’s drag-and-drop feature of this free email signature maker to place your logo.

-If needed, resize your image after uploading it to fit the free email signature design.
+- If needed, resize your image after uploading it to fit your free email signature design.

-If you navigate over to ‘Text’, for instance, you can either search for specific text or choose a font combination suggested by Canva.
+For example, navigate over to ‘Text’ to search for a specific text or choose a font combination suggested by Canva.

-To add a header, simply click ‘Add a heading’ and then change the formatting if you like.
+- Simply click ‘Add a heading’ then change the formatting if you like.

 Read More: Canva Free Logo Maker

-- Replace the website with your phone number in the copied element (refer to the screengrab)
+- Replace the website with your phone number in that copied element (refer to the screengrab)

 - Feel free to change the formatting of this new element if you like.

 Read more: How to create QR codes for free with Canva.